SDL-mirror/SDL/README-gesture.txt

 event.dgesture.error      - the difference between the gesture template and the actual performed gesture.
 Lower error is a better match. event.dgesture.numFingers - the number of fingers used to draw the stroke.

-ost programs will want to define an appropriate error threshold and check to be sure that the error of a gesture is not abnormally high (an indicator that no gesture was performed).
+Most programs will want to define an appropriate error threshold and check to be sure that the error of a gesture is not abnormally high (an indicator that no gesture was performed).